ariga/atlas-provider-ef/README.md

 [![AtlasEF NuGet Package](https://img.shields.io/nuget/v/atlas-ef.svg)](https://www.nuget.org/packages/atlas-ef/)

 Use [Atlas](https://atlasgo.io/) with [Entity Framework Core](https://learn.microsoft.com/en-us/ef/) to manage your database schema as code.
-By connecting your EF Core models to Atlas, you can define and edit your schema directly in .NET.
+By connecting your EF Core models to Atlas, you can define and edit your schema directly in C#.
 Atlas will then automatically plan and apply database schema migrations for you, eliminating the need to write migrations manually.

 Atlas brings automated CI/CD workflows to your database, along with built-in support for [testing](https://atlasgo.io/testing/schema), [linting](https://atlasgo.io/versioned/lint),